jancarloonce/alfm-app/README.md

 | NO_SECOND_BUY | 1 buy done, no exception | 0 |
 | MONTHLY_CAP | 2 buys done this month | 0 |

-Tier boundaries are **dynamic** — computed from the 75th/60th/45th/30th percentiles of the rolling 90-day NAVPU window.
+Tier boundaries are **dynamic**:computed from the 75th/60th/45th/30th percentiles of the rolling 90-day NAVPU window.
 See `SIGNAL_ENGINE.md` for full documentation.

 ## Cloud Functions